martin12333/Run-selected-text--discussions/README.md

 macros

-in editors
+in text editors (and IDEs)

 to send

 a **line** of text (or, perhaps, a block of text)

-to a shell or an interpreter.
+to a shell or an interpreter

+(or to the internal interpreter of the text editor)

+(
+I am trying to connect with people, who like similar tools.
+)

 ## Some info is in the [wiki](https://github.com/martin12333/Run-selected-text--discussions/wiki)